 This evaluation forms part of formalised evidence-based policymaking and implementation system, which is intended to assess public management performance through four phases: diagnosing; planning; output; and outcome and impact.
-As illustrated in Figure 1 below, this evaluation forms part of the output phase by reviewing implementation of the Act in order to make improvements in future implementation.
+As illustrated in Figure 1 in the annexures, this evaluation forms part of the output phase by reviewing implementation of the Act in order to make improvements in future implementation.